ddev/ddev/docs/users/faq.md

 : It's often the case that we want a customer or coworker to be able to view our local environment, even if they're on a different machine, network, etc. There are [several ways to do this](topics/sharing.md). `ddev share` is one of the ways - it provides a link that anyone can view and so they can interact with your local project while you allow it.
 See `ddev share -h` for more information.
 It does require an account on [ngrok.com](https://ngrok.com).

 Can I use additional databases with DDEV?
 : Yes, you can create additional databases and manually do whatever you need on them.
 They are automatically created if you use `ddev import-db` with `--target-db`, for example `ddev import-db --target-db=extradb --src=.tarballs/extradb.sql.gz`.
-You can use `ddev mysql` for random queries, or also use the mysql client within `ddev ssh` or `ddev ssh -s db` as well.
+You can use `ddev mysql` or `ddev psql` for random queries, or also use the mysql/psql clients within `ddev ssh` or `ddev ssh -s db` as well.

 <a name="projects-communicate-with-each-other"></a>
 Can different projects communicate with each other?